silversquirl/binarytools/README.md

 The BYTEs that are specified on the command line are parsed as numbers of the specified BASE (by default hexadecimal) and written to stdout as bytes.

+## datobj

+Creates an ELF object file from its input files

+Usage: `datobj FILE SYMBOL [FILE SYMBOL ...] >OBJECT`

+Each input file is dumped into the output ELF's `data` section, under its associated symbol name.

 ## headerdump

 Converts a binary file into a C header.